 - Dimensions: Columns with string data will be placed under the Dimensions section

 - Measures: Columns with Numeric data or Metric values will be placed under the Measures section

 - This is the region where we design our Tableau reports by dragging Measures and Dimensions

-From the above screenshot you can observe that, We are only seeing the data present in Customers table though we have Customers and Department tables in our Excel file.
-If you want to add Department table, Click back button on Top and Join the Department table with Customers table
+From the above screenshot, you can observe that We are only seeing the data present in Customers table though we have Customers and Department tables in our Excel file.
+If you want to add Department table, Click the back button on Top and Join the Department table with Customers table

 Thank You for Visiting Our Blog